(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 If you have to pay capital taxes, this will not change in retirement.
 So you need to take into account the full amount of your capital taxes.
 But if you are retiring in a long time, you will have a higher net worth by the time you retire.
 And as such, your capital taxes will increase by the time of your retirement.

 Now that you are in retirement, you will have to get money from your net worth.
 There are two means for that.
 Either you get dividends from your portfolio or your sell some shares.
 If you get dividends, you may have to pay taxes on dividends.
 If you rely on capital gains, you may have to pay taxes on capital gains.

 As you can see, this is not a simple matter.
 It is difficult to estimate how much taxes you are going to pay after retirement.
 But this is important.
 For instance, in Switzerland, we pay both income taxes and capital taxes.
 And dividends are taxed as income here.
 However, we do not pay capital gain taxes.
 I expect my taxes to go down significantly when I go into retirement.
-However, they are going to go up from now to the day I retire because of the increasing net worth.
+However, they are going to go up from now to the day I retire because of our increasing net worth.
 But I still expect fewer taxes than today when I retire.
 I would say that I will pay around 50% fewer taxes than now.